A-iPower SC2300i (Discontinued)

 The A-iPower SC2300i is covered under a warranty for up to 3 years.
 This warranty may be limited and may not cover all parts of the generator.

-For more information about the warranty of A-iPower generators, please contact the A-iPower Customer Support: 1-855-888-3598.
+For more information about the warranty of A-iPower generators, please consult A-iPower's warranty policies (opens in a new tab).
+Alternatively, you can also contact their Customer Support: 1-855-888-3598.

 Questions & Answers